KNMI/adaguc-server/doc/configuration/FilePath.md

 - `retentionperiod="PT1H"` means that we want to keep the last hour until now (UTC time).
 You can configure this according to [iso period](../info/ISO8601.md)
 - `retentiontype="datatime"` means that the value of the time dimension in the file is read to determine if the file is ready to be deleted.
+- `retentiontype="filedate"` means that the value of the file modification date is read to determine if the file is ready to be deleted.

 The retention check is done when a new file is added to the system.